Enhancing the Quantum Linear Systems Algorithm using Richardson Extrapolation

 Therefore, to achieve an overall error $\epsilon$, it is enough to choose, e.g.,

 We now proceed to analyze the total complexity of the algorithm.
 The complexity of state preparation and the conditional rotation are given in Eq.~\ref{Eq:state_prep_complexity} and Eq.~\ref{Eq:rotation_complexity}, respectively.
-The complexity arising from QPE and Hamiltonian simulation with Richardson extrapolation, as given in Eq.~\ref{Eq:qpe_parallel_complexity} and Eq.~\ref{Eq:seqn_lcomp}, needs to be reformulated by substituting the value obtained for $n_l$ (Eq.~\ref{Eq:nlchoice}) into Eq.~\ref{Eq:seqn_lcomp}, yielding
+The complexity arising from QPE and Hamiltonian simulation with Richardson extrapolation, as given in Eq.~\ref{Eq:qpe_parallel_complexity} needs to be reformulated by substituting the value obtained for $n_l$ (Eq.~\ref{Eq:nlchoice}), yielding